KatlegoMasela/Afriment_BookStoreInventory_Analysis/README.md

 - Practiced basic data privacy and security handling.

 **Practical Tasks:**
-- Built Excel dashboards for KPI tracking.
-- Generated visualizations showing data trends.
+- Developed data visualizations using Matplotlib and Seaborn to show data trends and  patterns.
 - Developed and presented a report in Word & PowerPoint format.

 **Deliverables:**